Azure/azure-cli/doc/Recommendation in CLI.md

 Message: The client 'xxx' with object id 'xxx' does not have authorization to perform action 'Microsoft.Resources/subscriptions/resourcegroups/write' over scope '/subscriptions/xxx' or the scope is invalid.
 If access was recently granted, please refresh your credentials.

 (env) PS C:\project> az next
 What kind of recommendation do you want?
-(1. operation 2. command 3. resource 4. service 5. mix): 1
+(1.operation 2.command 3.resource 4.service 5.mix): 1

 az role assignment create
 Recommended reason: 97% users create a new role assignment for a user, group, or service when this error is encountered